 Helping to provide a more accurate understanding of history, this webpage provides students and educators with diverse perspectives on historical events.

 This website provides many links to biographies of notable women and to female perspectives on historical events.

-Claiming to be the world's largest free achieve of black history information, this website has many helpful resources for history educators.
+Claiming to be the world's largest free archive of black history information ("We want to become the virtual Black Wikipedia"), this website has many helpful resources for history educators.